Content Migrations: What Are the Options for Legacy Systems?

 By ImageSource Team on July 19, 2021

-Most organizations made the switch from manual or paper-based processes to digital over many years.
-They’ve benefited from doing work electronically vs. shuffling paper and keep copies of content managed electronically instead of filing cabinets.
-Content management systems enable sharing data between knowledge workers, between companies, and business processes.
-What started as an effort to eliminate physical file cabinets has become a cornerstone of compliance and efficiency.
+Most modernized organizations made the switch from manual or paper-based processes to digital over several years.
+They benefited from doing work electronically vs. shuffling paper and managing electronic documents instead of dealing with filing cabinets.
+Content management systems enable data sharing between knowledge workers and companies, and drive business processes.
+Digital content has become a cornerstone of compliance and efficiency.

-For anyone that’s been leveraging a repository to store valuable content and information for years, there comes a time to consider migrating to a new, updated platform.
-For some customer partners, that can mean piles of data.
-Years and years of your valuable content and data.
+For anyone who’s been storing and accessing valuable digital information, there comes a time to consider migrating to a new, updated platform.
+For some customer partners, that can mean moving many years worth of valuable content and data.
 Millions and millions of documents.
-Sometimes the decision is driven by positive technology goals or caused by technology providers who are ending support, limiting their services, or no longer supporting the tools you rely on.
-So, when you’re ready to migrate your content, what are some of the options, and what can it look like?
+The decision to migrate can be driven by positive technology goals or driven by a vendor’s decision to pull support for the system you rely on.
+When you’re facing a content migration, it’s important to know your options and what a migration might look like.

 Option 1: Migrate the Information

-Suppose you need to migrate everything within your retention policy out of one system and a new one.
+Suppose you need to migrate everything within your retention policy from an old system to a new one.
 The first action is to review, revise and re-approve your retention policies.
 There are few excellent resources for retention policies, like the Association for Intelligent Information Management, the American Institute of CPAs, or ARMA.
 It may be a luxury to build the plan to migrate the content and data out of the legacy system; there can be uncontrollable changes that start bringing the existing repository to its knees, (Yes, we’ve seen this).

-To minimize risk, we follow a tried-and-true methodology to assist our customer partners with migrating their content and data out of the existing repository.
-We recommend prioritizing volume, or department, and application.
+To minimize risk, we follow a tried-and-true methodology to assist customer partners ing migrating content and data out of the existing repository.
+We recommend prioritizing volume or department and application.
 Whatever you decide is the priority, organize your migration around it and invest in the upfront planning and preparation before the actual migration begins.

 Once the planning is complete, the migration starts!
 As content migrates out of the legacy system, it’s imported into the new system.
 Along the way, if specific pieces of content fail the export or import process, we attempt to reconcile what is happening and get the content into the new system by alternate routes.